Manifest V3: The Ghostery Perspective

 The blocking version of the webRequest API is restricted to force-installed extensions in Manifest V3.
 This is because of issues with the blocking webRequest approach:

-The last point (compatibility) is a result of replacing background scripts by service workers - a problem introduced with Manifest V3.
+The last point in the list, compatibility is a result of replacing background scripts by service workers - a problem introduced with Manifest V3.
 Let's focus on the first two points, which are the most interesting.

 Some of the changes in Manifest V3, like forbidding arbitrary code execution (loaded from the server), are reasonable - both from a security and privacy standpoint.
 Yet the argument that privacy can be further improved by removing blocking webRequest is questionable.